Product Selector

 After setting up the stages, you can perform hybrid searches via the knn query parser as you would with Solr.
 Specify the search vector and include it in the query.
 For example, change the q parameter to a knn query parser string.

-XDenseVectorField is not supported in Fusion 5.9.5.
+XDenseVectorField is not supported in Fusion 5.9.5 and above.
 Instead, use DenseVectorField.

 Troubleshoot inconsistent results